Separation of concerns

 }

 Now, I’m not pointing to SwiftUI as the definitive source for UI development.
-My experience indicates that this approach is more efficient than separating structure and style.
+My own experience indicates that this approach is more efficient than separating structure and style.

-Styling as a specific concern
+Presentation as a specific concern

-Having external styles impact your components in a cascade, originating from outside to dictate the appearance of child elements makes reasoning about and debugging styles more challenging, requiring the developer to constantly keep extra context in mind.
+Having external styles impact your components in a cascade, originating from outside to dictate the appearance of child elements makes reasoning about, and debugging styles more challenging, requiring the developer to constantly keep extra context in mind.

-Consider this example using Theme UI, described as “a library for creating themeable user interfaces based on constraint-based design principles.”
-For simplicity, the example is pulled from their front page:
+Let’s take a look at an example, this time using Theme UI, described as “a library for creating themeable user interfaces based on constraint-based design principles.”

 // Create your theme